bponce04/cse15l-lab-reports/index.md

 Afterwards, you should see this message indicating that you were able to log in to your ieng6 account.

-*Note: If you were not able to log in to your ieng6 account, make sure that you: 1. typed in your password correctly, 2. you typed in ieng6.ucsd.edu, 3. you copy and pasted your CSE 15L account password without any spaces before/after your actual password.*
+*Note: If you were not able to log in to your ieng6 account, make sure that you:

+-1. typed in your password correctly. -You typed in ieng6.ucsd.edu -You copy and pasted your CSE 15L account password without any spaces before/after your actual password.*

 4)